 Horse training can be fun, but it also can be quite a challenge.
 For the beginner, it's probably best to leave starting young horses to more experienced trainers.
-Youngsters are too unpredictable and it timing and skill are required sometimes.
+Youngsters are too unpredictable and knowledge, timing, and skill are required for success.
 But really, we train our horses--even extensively trained ones, each time we interact with them.
 When you teach your horse something new, it means you've learned something as well and that is very rewarding.
-Learn what your horse should know and... what you'll need to know to to train your horse.
-Discover fun, easy, and safe training ideas for first time horse owners.
+Learn what your horse... should know and what you'll need to know to train your horse.
+Here are fun, easy, and safe training ideas for first-time horse owners.

 01 of 05